 Kingswood Village CC&R’s do not allow renters to vape, smoke cigarettes, cigars, or any other tobacco or cannabis product anywhere other than within the unit interior.
 This prohibition shall include the outside common area, enclosed common areas, exclusive common areas (balconies and patios) and all nonresidential buildings within the development.
 An owner of STR will be held accountable and may be fined if such rules are broken by their renters (including discarded cigarettes and other smoking products discarded off decks and porches).

-An STR must have a “local contact person” (an individual) who is personally available by telephone on a 24-hour basis and who maintains the ability to be onsite between 30 minutes and 60 minutes and who has access and authority to assume management of the unit.
+An STR must have a “local contact person” (an individual) who is personally available by telephone on a 24-hour basis and who maintains the ability to be onsite 30 minutes and who has access and authority to assume management of the unit.
 An agent or professional property management company that meets the availability requirements can serve as the local contact person.
 For example, if someone files a complaint with the County and the County then calls the owner of the STR, either the owner or a local contact person must be available to respond and deal with their STR issue with the given timeframe.
 If the County fails in reaching the owner or a local contact person and/or such individuals are not able to respond within the given timeframe, a code violation may be issued and subsequent fine levied.

 For more information regarding requirements of STRs and to make sure you are in compliance, please see the following links.

 If you use your Kingswood Village property as a short term rental, make sure you are in compliance with Placer County requirements.